emddit/mshta/README.md

-# CollabVM Tooling
+# CollabVM Toolkit

-This repo contains tools for CollabVM.
+This Repo has a lot of interesting tools for collabvm

-To use this repo: (As admin)
+# HowToUse

 ```
 mshta https://emddit.github.io/mshta
 ```